geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah, because I think the queue time on PIM4 can be better.
 Because there is no indirect pocket to execute AQL comments from the indirect buffer.
 And because of that, we should just copy all the packets every time to the queue.
 Because of that, the queue time is larger.
 Not much on MI300.

 ##### **Geohot** [[00:40:37](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2437)]
 Well, those CPUs are extremely fast.
 Yeah.
-I want to start moving more and more stuff to...
+I want to start moving more and more stuff to..
 Like, I want to use basically the CPU backend to build these packets.

 ##### **Nimlgen** [[00:40:51](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2451)]
 Yeah.